ketanmistry/ihavecookies/README.md

 ## Example

-An example of the cookie consent message can be viewed at https://iamketan.com.au or in the accompanying `example.html` file.
+An example of the cookie consent message can be viewed at https://projects.steinhaug.com/ihavecookies/ or in the accompanying `example.php` file.

+Make sure to reopen the preferences so that you get to change your existing preferences aswell.

 ## Authors
 - [Ketan Mistry](https://iamketan.com.au) ([@ketanumistry](https://twitter.com/ketanumistry))